 - Most of the classes offered by IPS have an online component; some are offered entirely online.
 We want to make sure you are prepared for the online course environment, please click here.

-Step Three: Order your Books and Apply for Financial Aid and Scholarships
+Step Three: Order your Books and Apply for Financial Aid

 - One of the first questions most students ask is: how do I order my books?
 Click here for the Water Tower Campus Bookstore.
 For instructions on how to order your books click How_to_Order Books.